Research Team

 Dr. Nicole Hoellerer (Lead Researcher)

 Dr. Hoellerer is an anthropologist, with extensive research experience in migration and refugee studies.
-Her ethnography on refugee resettlement in the UK laid bare the practice-policy gap in the UK’s migration service provision.
-She is the lead researcher for the ASYFAIR research project.
-As a native German speaker, she is responsible for research conducted in Germany and Austria.
+Her PhD ethnography on refugee resettlement in the UK laid bare the practice-policy gap in the UK’s migration service provision.
+She was the lead researcher for the ASYFAIR research project.
+As a native German speaker, she was responsible for research conducted in Germany and Austria, and analysing the collected data.

 POSTDOCTORAL RESEARCH ASSOCIATE